 At the Julian Center we discuss the strong connection between oral health and cardiovascular health quite often.
 We feel that taking a holistic approach to health is essential because the entire body is connected and we always want to take into consideration what is happening elsewhere in the body and how it may impact oral health, and vice versa.

 Around 700 different types of bacteria can be found in the mouth.
-If you have poor dental hygiene you could end up with bleeding gums, gingivitis and other oral disease, along with a high level of dangerous bacteria.
+If you have poor dental hygiene you could end up with bleeding gums, gingivitis, and another oral disease, along with a high level of dangerous bacteria.
 The bacteria then go into the bloodstream and are known to be independent factors in causing heart disease.
-We offer a test at the Julian Center called MyPerioPath through OralDNA Labs to evaluate high, moderate and low risk pathogens found in the mouth.
+We offer a test at the Julian Center called MyPerioPath through OralDNA Labs to evaluate high, moderate, and low-risk pathogens found in the mouth.
 This is an excellent test for detecting oral pathogens that cause gum disease, as well as threaten oral and systemic health.
-Once we have the results we can determine if a patient is at increased risk of Cardiovascular Disease, Diabetes, Stroke and birth complications.
+Once we have the results we can determine if a patient is at increased risk of Cardiovascular Disease, Diabetes, Stroke, and birth complications.

 Other ways we are assessing cardiovascular risk in our office include screening every patient for Obstructive Sleep Apnea (which is strongly linked to cardiovascular concerns) by providing a Home Sleep Study, running the MaxPulse test (a great diagnostic tool for cardiac function) and Heart Rate Variability testing (a valuable assessment of how the body is handling stress.)

 Please feel free to ask for more information about these testing options the next time you are in the office.
-And make sure you take care of your teeth (and your heart) by practicing good oral hygiene, eating a nutrient-dense diet and visiting your Dentist for regular check-ups!
+And make sure you take care of your teeth (and your heart) by practicing good oral hygiene, eating a nutrient-dense diet, and visiting your kids dentist near you for regular check-ups!

 You may have noticed cryotherapy spots popping up around town and more people talking about the benefits of cold showers, so what’s the deal with this cold exposure that seems like a form of torture?
 It’s all about COLD THERMOGENESIS!
 This is the practice of intentionally exposing parts of the body to specific levels of cold stress.
 Years of research now shows this can cause: